Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 - Coil cleaning and airflow optimization

-- Thermostat programming and control optimization
+- Thermostat programming and control setup

-- Efficiency testing and improvement recommendations
+- Efficiency testing with specific improvement recommendations

 Equipment Upgrade Cost-Benefit Analysis